-In Insight today Dr Gupta talks of controlling impulsivity among adolescents, and ways for parents to recognize problematic behavior in their adolescent children.
+In Insight today Dr Gupta talks of controlling impulsivity among adolescents, and ways for parents to recognize problematic behaviour in their adolescent children.

 Question: What are the problems one notices during adolescence?
 Are these problems interlinked?